idea-fasoc/OpenFASOC/docs/source/getting-started.rst

 Install Dependencies
 ###########################

 Go to the home location of this repository (where this README.rst file is located) and run `source ./Dependencies.sh`.
-This will install all the python libraries required for OpenFASoC, tools (openroad, Yosys, magic, netgen, Klayout) via conda packages and skywater-pdk on your machine.
+This will install all the python libraries required for OpenFASoC, tools (openroad, Yosys, magic, netgen, Klayout, Ngspice) via conda packages and skywater-pdk on your machine.
 This will also set the environment variable PDK_ROOT to the pdk data location.
-The script supports Ubuntu20.04 and Centos7.
+The script supports Ubuntu and CentOS.
+For RHEL 7 and 8, the script will install all dependencies except Klayout.

 Run OpenFASoC flow